 Wheelchair Acessible

 From wearable art to sound-absorbing wall hangings, exploring the textures and properties of wool and what it can shape into has become Chantal Cardinal's full time obsession under FELT à la main with LOVE.
 After a career as a Fashion Designer and Costumer in the film industry, she was introduced to wet felting techniques where she discovered the endless possibilities of painting with fibres and falling in love with nature's renewable gift.
 This opened her up to the breathtaking ways in which material could be molded and shaped to create endless possibilities of artifacts out of wool.
 An important part of her artistic practice is using local wool and processing it herself from a raw sheep's fleece that she gets to know by name.
-Chantal loves to share her love of wet felting with workshops at community events, online, on location like at Fibreworks Gallery & Studio or at her studio.
-She has exhibited in BC, the USA, as well as in the UK, and was awarded a Vancity public art commission for the Surrey City Center Branch.
-In this last challenging year, she was part of an AIC grant (Artist in Classroom) where she engaged 200+ kids K-7, over a six month period, in creating Living Walls:From Farm to Felt and connecting the kids to where the medium comes from by processing a raw sheep's fleece and turning it into art.
+Chantal loves to share her love of wet felting with workshops at community events, online, on location like at VanDusen Gardens or at her studio.
+She has exhibited in BC, the USA, as well as in the UK, and was awarded a Vancity public art commission for the Surrey City Center Branch and an AIC grant (Artist in Classroom) where she engaged 200+ kids K-7, over a six month period, in creating Living Walls:From Farm to Felt connecting the kids to where the medium comes from by processing a raw sheep's fleece and turning it into art.

 Megan Majewski’s narrative work tells stories from her dreams, experiences and memories.
 She focuses on capturing the shadows in her unconscious and bringing them to life through symbolism and the haunting figures in her paintings.
 Her recent work explores the fragile beauty of life and death while fixated by symbolism from cryptological communication through the use of flowers.
 She has had her art featured all over the world and has been a GOLDEN Artist Educator since 2016.
 With a background in animation, working on movies and TV shows, she now creates art full time from her art studio in Vancouver Canada.